mdLafrance/catch99/README.md

 }
 ```

 That's it!
 In the TU with `CATCH99_MAIN` defined, a `main()` function is automatically generated that discovers, runs, and reports on all tests in the source.
+Your testing source then compiles to an executable that will run and report on all tests.

 See the included [cmake](./CMakeLists.txt) file for a recipe on creating a test binary to run.